UPCArtifacts/RTj/README.md

 ## Installation

 RTj depends on Astor project.
-So first, it's necessary to clone Astor from X, and then to build it using maven: (mvn install -DskipTests=true)
+So first, it's necessary to clone [Astor](https://github.com/SpoonLabs/astor) , and then to build it using maven: (mvn install -DskipTests=true)

 Then, after cloning RTj project, go to the cloned project and run command `mvn package`.
 If the build sucessfully finishes, it should be the jar  `RTj-0.0.1-SNAPSHOT-jar-with-dependencies.jar` on folder `target`. (you can rename it to rtj.jar for simplicity).

 Before running the test cases, you need to compile the project under test.
 For that, go to `examples/rt-project` and execute `mvn test`.

+RTj uses the Maven plugin [project-info-maven-plugin](https://github.com/tdurieux/project-info-maven-plugin) to get the information of the Maven projects to analyze.
+So, for installing project-info-maven-plugin please clone the that repo from  https://github.com/tdurieux/project-info-maven-plugin, and then run `mvn install`.
+Note that it does not work if the installation is done as follows: `mvn org.apache.maven.plugins:maven-dependency-plugin:3.1.1:get -DremoteRepositories=https://tdurieux.github.io/maven-repository/snapshots/ -Dartifact=com.github.tdurieux:project-config-maven-plugin:1.0-SNAPSHOT`

 ## Execution